How to dress for backcountry cross-country skiing?

 Before you head out to explore the backcountry—whether it’s for a day trip or a multi-day adventure—it’s essential to dress appropriately.
 Off-trail cross-country skiing is an aerobic activity, so breathable layers are a must.
 But when covering long distances, you also need to be ready for unpredictable weather.
 That’s why having all the right essentials is key to staying comfortable and safe.

-Dressing for off-trail cross-country skiing is quite similar to dressing for classic or skate skiing—with a few key additions.
+The way to dress for backcountry cross-country skiing is very similar to classic or skate skiing, with a few added considerations.

-Start with a base layer made of merino wool or synthetic fibers to wick away moisture during physical effort.
-Then, add a softshell cross-country ski jacket.
-This second layer helps retain body heat and shields you from the wind, all while allowing moisture to escape.
-On very cold days, you can add a fleece mid-layer for extra warmth.
+For the upper body, a layering system is definitely recommended.
+Start with a base layer made of merino wool or synthetic fibers.
+This first layer will wick moisture away during activity.
+Next, add a softshell-style cross-country ski jacket.
+This second layer will retain your body heat, protect you from the wind, and continue to wick moisture from the base layer.
+For extra warmth on very cold days, you can also add a mid-layer made of fleece.

 In most cases, these three layers are more than enough.
 However, if you're heading out on a multi-day expedition in the high mountains—where the weather can change quickly—bring a waterproof breathable shell to protect yourself from the elements.
 If you tend to get cold easily, pack a lightweight down or synthetic insulated jacket for extra warmth.